maldorne/hexagon/docs/commands.md

 List of commands available to every player, depending of its user type/role (`player`, `coder`, `admin`, and the common type `login` always available, even in the login screen before choosing a player character).

+**Be aware**: most of the commands listed here are already implemented and working (might not be translated), but as I've just started working in this document recently, I'll update every entry as I test each command.

 ## Login

 | Command | Working in Hexagon | Translated en/es | Help available | Notes |